Xiao Jianhua: Canadian officials barred from tycoon's China trial

 Hong Kong police said surveillance footage at the scene showed Mr Xiao did not leave the hotel under duress, but refused to release the footage.

 Mr Xiao later issued a statement that was run on the front page of a popular newspaper saying he was receiving medical treatment abroad.
-He also praised the "rule of law" in the Chinese government and that he was not kidnapped and taken to the Chinese mainland.
+He also praised the "rule of law" in China and said that he had not been kidnapped and taken to the Chinese mainland.

 His company also released statements on his behalf saying he was fine, though these were later removed.